 Reactivity Coefficients

 Key safety parameters in neutronics performance are the MTC and FTC, which provide the intrinsic reactivity response of the moderator and fuel, respectively, as a function of temperature.
 We analyzed the most promising unoptimized moderator cases for these safety parameters.
 Both the moderator matrix and UCO fuel kernel were evaluated at a temperature of 900(K) and then individually perturbed to 600(K) to quantify the MTC and FTC.
+These values were chosen for their cross-section availability within Serpent.
 Cross-section data at 1200(K) is available within Serpent but was not utilized because of physical limitations of zirconium hydride due to hydrogen disassociation.
 The values for both MTC and FTC have a dependence on temperature [40], but were not investigated in this initial study because of the infinite assembly model.
-Shown in Figure 8 (a) is the MTC for the most promising moderator cases (unoptimized) and graphite reference.
+The purpose of these calculations was to provide a direct comparison of the reactivity response to temperature for the varying moderator material in the alternative moderators relative to the graphite reference case.
+Shown in Figure 8 (a) and (b) is the MTC and FTC, respectively, for the most promising moderator cases (unoptimized) and graphite reference.
 Calculation of the temperature coefficients, αT and their uncertainties follow the infinite multiplication factor, kinf, and associated statistical uncertainty from [33] given by the following equations: